On the Extremal Energy of Complex Unit Gain Dumbbell Graphs: Introduction

 \begin{definition} The \emph{energy} of $\Phi$ is defined as

 where $\lambda_1,\dots,\lambda_n$ are the eigenvalues of $A(\Phi)$, which are real since $A(\Phi)$ is Hermitian. \end{definition}

 Let $\mathcal{T}_G$ denote the set of all complex unit gain graphs defined on a fixed simple graph $G$.
 When $G$ is restricted to a certain family of graphs, natural problems include establishing bounds for the energy of graphs in $\mathcal{T}_G$ and identifying the elements of $\mathcal{T}_G$ with minimum or maximum energy.
-For instance, under the perspective of signed graphs, Bhat and Pizrada~\cite{Bhat2017} studied the energy of unicyclic signed graphs and characterized those with minimal energy.
-Bhat et al.~\cite{Bhat2018} later extended this line of research to bicyclic signed graphs, identifying the graphs with minimal and second-minimal energy.
-Wang and Gao~\cite{Wang2020} further investigated tricyclic signed graphs of certain types and characterized the extremal graphs attaining minimal energy.
+For instance, in the setting of signed graphs, Bhat and Pirzada~\cite{Bhat2017} studied the energy of unicyclic signed graphs and characterized those with minimum energy.
+Bhat et al.~\cite{Bhat2018} later extended this line of research to bicyclic signed graphs, identifying the graphs with minimum and second-minimum energy.
+Wang and Gao~\cite{Wang2020} further investigated tricyclic signed graphs of certain types and characterized the extremal sign assignments attaining minimum energy.

-For complex unit gain graphs, Samanta and Kannan~\cite{Samanta2021} derived bounds for the energy of any complex unit gain graphs and showed that, among all gain assignments on a complete bipartite graph, the balanced one attains the lowest energy.
-Samanta and Rajesh~\cite{Samanta2025} further studied unicyclic complex unit gain graphs and characterized the cycle gain settings under which such graphs attain the highest and lowest energy.
+For complex unit gain graphs, Samanta and Kannan~\cite{Samanta2021} derived bounds for the energy of arbitrary complex unit gain graphs and showed that, among all gain assignments on a complete bipartite graph, the balanced gain assignment attains the minimum energy.
+Samanta and Rajesh~\cite{Samanta2025} studied unicyclic complex unit gain graphs and characterized the cycle gain settings under which such graphs attain the maximum and minimum energy.

-Following and extending this line of research, we study the extremal energy problem for complex unit gain dumbbell graphs $D_{r,s,\ell}$.
+Following this line of research, in this paper we determine the extremal energy of complex unit gain graphs whose underlying graph is the dumbbell graph $D_{r,s,\ell}$, in all cases except for the minimum-energy problem when $r,s$, and $\ell$ are all odd.
 As a classical class of bicyclic graphs, dumbbell graphs have been widely used in chemical graph theory.
-In particular, they are a classical extremal candidate family in a variety of extremal problems; readers may refer to~\cite{Furtula2008}.
+In particular, they are an extremal candidate graph family in a variety of extremal problems; readers may refer to~\cite{Furtula2008}.

+The result of this paper is as follows.
+First, in the bipartite case, by coefficient comparison, we give complete extremal results when both cycles are even.
+Second, in the non-bipartite cases, the energy becomes a two-variable integral problem.
+By direct analysis, the maximum-energy problem when both cycles are odd and both extremal problems in the mixed-parity case are completely settled.
+The only remaining problem is the minimum-energy problem when $r$, $s$, and $\ell$ are all odd.
+We leave this as an open problem; instead, in that case, we prove sign restrictions for any improvement over $(0,0)$, derive an expression for the pointwise minimum of the Coulson kernel, obtain stationarity equations for interior critical points and prove a Hessian criterion at the origin, which provides a sufficient condition for $(0,0)$ to fail to be an energy minimizer.